 11:30pm– After a quick stopover in Salt Lake City, it was a quick flight to Calgary where we landed late at night, in a city covered with snow.
 Home sweet home!

 Tamara will be returning to Europe later this year (one of her favourite continents) to attend a Sikh wedding in a German castle—how incredible does that sound!?
-She’s also posting about her incredible trip through the Galapagos Islands on a yacht, so stay tuned for those stories on Globe Guide, as well as Facebook, Twitter @Globe_Guide, and Instagram.
+She’s also posting about her incredible trip through the Galapagos Islands on a yacht, so stay tuned for those stories on her website Globe Guide, as well as Facebook, Twitter @Globe_Guide, and Instagram.